Marcel and Rebecca | Edited by Steve N

 In addition to safety inspection, in Wales extra 'safety patrols' should be carried out.

 What this means: These patrols are slightly more detailed than safety inspections.
-If they weren't done daily on the road that damaged your vehicle, or they were and the pothole wasn't logged and repaired, it's a big boost to your claim.
+If they weren't done on the road that damaged your vehicle, or they were and the pothole wasn't logged and repaired, it's a big boost to your claim.

 Another critical thing Traffic Wales has to do properly is to fix defects (potholes) quickly.
 The manual categorises potholes as 'category 1' defects, as they present an immediate hazard to drivers.